adobe/griffon-plugin-bridge/README.md

 ##### annotateSession

-Allows a plugin to annotate a session
+Allows a plugin to annotate a session.

+##### deletePlugin

+Allows a plugin to delete a validation or view plugin that is owned by the user's organization.

 ##### navigateTo

-Allows a plugin to navigate to another view for deep linking
+Allows a plugin to navigate to another view for deep linking.

 ##### selectEvents